ZO Conference cum 123rd Chin-Lushai Conference, 2015

 Mr Ginsuanhau Zou, MLA, Mr Jamthong Haokip, MLA, Mr Langkhanpau Guite, Chairman ADC CCpur and Mr Thangso Baite, MP (Outer Manipur) graced the occasion as the Chief Guest, Functional President, Chief Host and Special Guest on the first day.
 As

-The second day of the conference was graced by Mr T N Haokip, MLA as Guest of Honour and Mr Sesei Zou, Chairman of ADC Chandel District as Functional President.
+The second day of the conference was graced by Mr T N Haokip, MLA as Guest of Honour and Mr Sesei Zou, Chairman of ADC Chandel District as Functional President, respectively.

 Mr P S Haokip, President of Kuki National Organisation (KNO) including various delegates and cultural troupes from Assam, Nagaland, Tripura, Mizoram, Bangladesh and Burma attended the occasion.